spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - Search in uppercase #61
 - `ZkBooleanField` styles for read mode form
 - `ZkSelectBase` styles for read mode form
+- `localizedStrings` defaults override application values
+- login redirect does not work in production mode

 ## Cookbook